digma-ai/dev-portal/installation/local-install/installation-troubleshooting.md

       - Collector.Endpoints__Default__Port=NEW_COLLECTOR_PORT
 ```

-Finally, update the new ports in the plugin settings page which you can access via the IntellIJ settings page:
+Finally, update the new ports in the plugin settings page which you can access via the IntelliJ settings page:

 <img src="../../.gitbook/assets/image (24) (1).png" alt="" data-size="original">